py1u/ArtrDev/docs/artr-setup/getting_started.md

 Every technology mentioned, I will add a note explaining it.

-This guide will teach you how to set up the tech stack from scratch **for now**.
+**Notice:** This guide will teach you how to set up the tech stack from scratch **for now**.
 Later on ill have a repo that is cloneable with the entire tech stack set up.
 There are still some issues with connecting all the technologies so I will fix that asap!

 Published: 5/21/24
 Updated: 5/25/24